ControlledChaos/controlled-chaos-plugin/README.md

 Rename and duplicate as needed.

 ### Clean Up the Admin
-A little tidying up of the clutter, and removal of items to which inexperienced users ought not have access.

 * Remove dashboard widgets: WordPress news, quick press
 * Make Menus and Widgets top level menu items
 * Remove select admin menu items